 Recycling and using renewable energy are the two major weapons protecting the ozone layer.
 These two, however, are things at a higher level.
 Something that the government should take care of.
 You can still help, though.
 What you can do personally, to support the initiative for protecting the mother earth is a list of little things that will have a significant impact:

-Cycle: Buy a bicycle and use it on a daily basis.
-Use the public transport whenever you can’t cycle.
+- Cycle: Buy a bicycle and use it on a daily basis.
+Use public transport whenever you can’t cycle.

 Swedes actually have a special word for the last bullet: köpstopp.
 It’s forbidding yourself from purchasing anything, anything at all.
 Well, at least for a short period of time, and without taking into consideration food.
 The idea is actually great.
 You say No to everything for a month or so, and during that time you save money, help the environment and feel better.

 These things may seem insignificant compared to the vast quantities of goods manufactured each day, the number of people using their cars and the waste that’s being produced.
 Still, that shouldn’t discourage you.
 The change should start from somewhere.
 Share your habits with others.
 All the small things you do, when they’re towards something meaningful, this will soon find a wider audience.